I don't know about you but "going viral" isn't always positive, especially if you don't have many tools to manage...

 One tool for your toolbox is a batch of elderberry syrup - it's a simple remedy to make and is suitable for kids too!

-Many health food shops will stock elderberries, otherwise try a local buying group or co-op. otherwise source online.
+Many health food shops will stock dried elderberries (preferably certified organic), otherwise try a local buying group or co-op. otherwise source online.
 You can use this at the first sign of symptoms in an acute cold/cough/flu.
 It is important to abide by the 30 minute minimum for cooking time otherwise you may experience tummy upset.

 Recipe: